macrocosm-os/data-universe/README.md

 ## Miner Credibility

 Validators remain suspicious of Miners and so they periodically check a sample of data from each Miner's MinerIndex, to verify the data correctness.
 The Validator uses these checks to track a Miner's credibility, which it then uses to scale a Miner's score.
 The scaling is done in such a way that it is **always** worse for a Miner to misrepresent what types and how much data it has.

+# Data Universe Dashboard

+As you can see from the above, Data Universe rewards diversity of data (storing 200 copies of the same data isn't exactly beneficial!)

+To help understand the current data on the Subnet, the Data Universe team hosts a dashboard (https://shorturl.at/qBM02), showing the amount of each type of data (by DataEntityBucketId) on the Subnet.
+Miners are strongly encouraged to use this dashboard to customize their [Miner Configuration](./docs/miner.md#configuring-the-miner), to maximize their rewards.

 # Getting Started